 Sign up for Panama travel stories, destination guides, first-hand accounts of living abroad, and island adventures.

 Isla Palenque is located off the Pacific coast of Panama in the pristine waters of the Gulf of Chiriqui outlying the small fishing village of Boca Chica.
 Positioned west of the bustling epicenter of Panama City and just east of the Costa Rican border, it is approximately one hour from the city of David in the Province of Chiriqui, Panama.
-This page provides more detailed information about the surrounding area; visit the page How to get to Isla Palenque for recommended travel options and transport packages to our island.
+This page provides more detailed information about the surrounding area; visit the page How to get to Isla Palenque for recommended travel options to our island.

 Gulf of Chiriqui